comet-lab/comet-lab.github.io/team/_posts/2020-05-07-nicholas-pacheco.md

 #cv: /assets/pdfs/drummond-cv.pdf
 alum: false
 ---
-Nicholas Pacheco is a BS/MS student at WPI.
+Nicholas Pacheco is a Ph.D. student at WPI.
 He won the Salisbury Prize in 2020.